MRI with contrast

 What is an MRI with contrast?

-Magnetic resonance imaging (MRI) is a type of scan that uses a magnetic field and computer-generated radio waves to produce detailed images from inside the body.
+Magnetic resonance imaging (MRI) is a type of diagnostic imaging procedure that uses a magnetic field and computer-generated radio waves to produce detailed images from inside the body.

 An MRI with contrast combines a standard MRI scan with an injection of a contrast agent (dye).
 This dye helps to highlight your blood vessels, organs and soft tissues, which makes them show up more clearly and in greater detail on the scan.